<<Previous | Story Intro | Return to Stories | Next >>

 "Now, the subpoenas are for a DNA test.
 Standard procedure for a paternity suit.
 However, there is a clause in your current contract that states that only Doctor Janet Fraiser is authorized, by order of the President of the United States, to conduct medical tests of any nature on your person," Captain Ingalls said, reading from her notes.
 Again she glanced at her client.
 There must be something very special about this man.

 "That's right," Daniel replied.
 The wording in the contracts signed much earlier by he, Teal'c, and Casey had just recently, and very carefully, been changed.
 Newly added clauses stated that the three were under the sole, exclusive medical care of Dr. Janet Fraiser.
 There were special orders put into Jack and Sam's military records that made the same stipulations.
-There might be questions, but with the Presidential seal, there'd be no problems.
+There might be questions, but with the Presidential seal, there would be no problems.

 "Because of this clause, I can insist that she perform the test.
 I'm certain that Mr. Pierce is going to demand that the specialists his client has hired to perform the tests at least be present."